2025 Myrtle Beach Area

 The Myrtle Beach area is undergoing a federally funded beach renourishment project to help protect life, property, and wildlife along our 60 miles of coastline.
 While this important work will be underway for several months, we want to assure visitors that most of the beach will remain open, and disruptions will be brief and minimal.

 Beach renourishment restores eroded shorelines by placing sand back on the beach — strengthening our dunes, preserving habitats, and reducing the risk of storm damage.
-The project is led by the U.S. Army Corps of Engineers Charleston District, in partnership with local communities including North Myrtle Beach, Myrtle Beach, and Surfside/Garden City.
+The project is led by the U.S. Army Corps of Engineers Charleston District, in partnership with local communities including North Myrtle Beach, Myrtle Beach, Surfside Beach and Garden City.

 This project places 2 million cubic yards of sand (equal to 200,000 dump trucks!) across 26 miles of shoreline.

-A beach renourishment is necessary every seven to 10 years, depending on weather conditions and storms passing through the area.
+A beach renourishment effort is typically necessary every seven to 10 years, depending on weather conditions and storms passing through the area.
 Horry County’s last beach renourishment was in 2019.

 - Work takes place in 1,000-foot sections at a time (about 3 city blocks).